CrestfallenLARP/cfldangerden/content/en/rules/skills/_index.md

 **Skill Categories**: [Craftsman]({{< ref "/rules/skill_categories/#craftsman-skill-category" >}})

 This skill allows a character to create approved project designs and/or tagged items based on the appropriate crafting skills that they already possess.
 Approved project designs made with this skill may only use basic and common resources.
-Rare resources are reserved for the crafting: mastery skill only.
-All tagged items created in this way will have a base durability of 8.
+Rare resources are reserved for the [Crafting Mastery#]({{< relref "#crafting-mastery" >}}) skill only.
+All tagged items created in this way have a base durability of 8.

 ## Crafting Mastery#